 If my organization received an Access to Health Care iFund grant last year, am I eligible to apply this year?

-My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for the Elderly).
+My organization has a current grant through one of the other iFund opportunities (Opportunities for Children or Services for Older Adults).
 Am I eligible to apply for the Access to Health Care iFund grant?

 Are applications submitted online?